easly1989/primevideo-to-simkl-csv-exporter/README.md

 ```

 The application will:
-1. Launch a browser window for Amazon login
+1. Launch a browser window
+2. **Require manual login** to Amazon Prime Video (autologin has been disabled)
+3. Guide you through the login process with clear instructions
-2. Scrape your watch history
+4. Scrape your watch history after successful login
-3. Enrich items with metadata
+5. Enrich items with metadata
-4. Generate `export.csv` in Simkl format
+6. Generate `export.csv` in Simkl format

 ## CSV Format